 (See the beautiful Futon without a sheet and the haircut by her cruel villagers of Nevers.
 We will not tolerate haircut in Nevers, never, ever.)

-“Hiroshima Mon Amour” is 47 years old.
+“Hiroshima Mon Amour”

 Here is a reaction from today’s young viewer.

 “You kind of get the feeling that Terrence Malick lifted his entire style from the opening and closing 15 minutes of the film.”

 I thought lots of imagery from Hiroshima Mon Amour drifted into Sofia Coppola’s “Lost in Translation”.
 She was smart enough not to mention the theft instead saying something about Wyler’s “Roman Holiday”, Antonioni, and Wong Kar Wai.

 Resnais is a cubist.
 I mean that he is the first modern filmmaker of the sound film.

 — Eric Rohmer

 You can describe Hiroshima as Faulkner plus Stravinsky.